 The Dublin Police Department is constantly striving to better its policies, procedures and connection with the Dublin community.

+A ride-along offers the public a way to experience the duties and responsibilities of a Dublin Police officer while they are serving the community.
 Anyone 18 years or older who passes a criminal background check can ride along with a Dublin Police officer during a routine patrol.
 Riders are strictly limited to observation.
 People may only ride with a Dublin Police officer once every six months.
-A four-day notice to the Dublin Police must be given before the department can schedule a ride along.
+A four-day notice to the Dublin Police must be given before the department can schedule a ride-along.

-Read MoreThere are four Community Liaison Officers (CLOs) with the Dublin Police.
-CLOs work to enhance the department’s outreach and engagement efforts, focused on
+There are four Community Liaison Officers (CLOs) with the Dublin Police.
+CLOs work to enhance the department’s outreach and engagement efforts, focused on:

-Have questions for them?
+Have questions?
 Contact a Dublin CLO officer:

 Officer Scott Brown